>> See Cut, Copy, Paste ...

 Your hard drive will fail.
 Period.
 You should have copies of your important data (email messages,

-External USB Hard Drives are very affordable now (less than $100), are easy to set up, and provide a quick and easy secondary location to store your valuable data.
+- External USB Hard Drives are very affordable now (less than $100), are easy to set up, and provide a quick and easy secondary location to store your valuable data.

-Flash drives (sometimes called Thumb or Jump drives) are quick and easy, too -- and are very affordable now.
+- Flash drives (sometimes called Thumb or Jump drives) are quick and easy, too -- and are very affordable now.

-You should perform maintenance once a month.
+You should perform maintenance about once a month.
 If your computer starts acting "weird" or slow, do all of the above steps.
 Considering that these steps are free (except possibly cost of the anti virus program) and will keep your computer(s) running young, I suggest you do these on a regular basis.
 You may well neglect these steps and avoid costly repair bills & loss of data, but speaking from years of experience, it's doubtful.
 I want you to have a safe, productive and fun computing experience.

 Want more speed?